mrg3442/Calculator-Javascript-project/README.md

 # Calculator Javascript project
- Making a calculator in javascript
+ Making a calculator using javascript